MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/snprintf-s-snprintf-s-l-snwprintf-s-snwprintf-s-l.md

 ### Summary of behavior

+For the following table, let `len` be the size of the formatted data.

 | Condition | Behavior | Return value | `errno` | Invokes invalid parameter handler as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md)|
 |--|--|--|--|--|
 | Success | Writes the characters (wide characters for **`_snwprintf`**) into the buffer using the specified format string | The number of characters written, not including the terminating `NULL` | N/A | No |